gijslebesque/robot-challenge/README.md

 # Getting started
-1. First download a text editor of your liking.
+1. First download a text editor to your liking.
 I personally use Sublime Text.
 Which you can download at https://www.sublimetext.com/.

 2. Download this repository for the basic folder structure and materials such as images.